XiaoqinLI/CS529/README.md

 In src folder, all source codes are provided; all model codes are in util folder uner bluetooth network folder

 Each source .java file has been documented.

+Since "ContactActivity" is our main activity, you probably want to start reading from there

 Please let us know if you need anything else or have some questions.

 Thank you very much.